 - While scanning badges or collecting business cards, talk with prospects about their needs.

-- Make notes about post-show follow-up you’ll complete to turn prospects into customers.
+- Make notes about the post-show follow-up you’ll complete to turn prospects into customers.

 This is the most important part, next to the strategy.
 A detailed analysis of prospects, customers and the event itself will set you up for future trade show success.

 - Organize leads and follow up right away.
-Be sure to give 2–3 methods of response, such as a demo request, white paper download, or newsletter subscription.
+Be sure to offer 2–3 ways to further engage with your business, such as a demo request, white paper download or newsletter subscription.

 - Evaluate the show.
 What worked?
 What didn’t?
 What can we do better next time?
 And do we want to participate next year?